skypher/disclosure/README.md

 ## Truth is stranger than fiction

-### On a non-fiction TV show, a former US counter-intelligence officer visited a foreign government, procured a method to communicate with aliens, and upon his return home, provided the alien communication secrets to active US military officers?
+### So on a non-fiction TV show, a former US counter-intelligence officer visited a foreign government, procured a method to communicate with aliens, and upon his return home, provided the alien communication secrets to active US military officers?

+Yes, that happened.

 Unidentified, a History network television program, aired its final seasonal episode (S01E06) July 5, 2019.
 The show focused on UAP (Unidentified Aerial Phenomena aka UFOs) encountered by former and current military personnel.
 Episodes are available via history.com and amazon.com.